Blake Shelton And Gwen Stefani Surprise Fans With A Concert As Baby Rumors Swirl

 “We can’t wait to experience the unique chemistry and energy Gwen, Alicia, Blake, and Adam will bring to Season 12,” Paul Telegdy, the president of NBC Entertainment shared.

-Stefan and Shelton will be competing against Adam Levine and Alicia Keys in the coming season.
+Stefani and Shelton will be competing against Adam Levine and Alicia Keys in the coming season.
 Although the competition will be fierce, all four coaches share a friendship that goes beyond the show.

 In fact, Daily Mail reports that Shelton and Stefani recently celebrated Levine’s Hollywood Walk of Fame ceremony.
 The Maroon Five frontman was presented with his own star on the famous walkway and Shelton was there to congratulate him and share a few kind words.